ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/get-data.md

 ## Tea Data Provider

-The backend data service has two endpoints to be leveraged for the Tea feature:

-- An endpoint that returns the entire list of teas
+The backend data service has an endpoint that returns the entire list of teas.
-- An endpoint that returns data for a single tea item

 Create two new files in `src/tea` named `TeaProvider.tsx` and `TeaProvider.test.tsx`.